 risk.
 This can lead to higher premiums.

-Factors - Your credit score, claims history, and job can also
+- Your credit score, claims history, and job can also affect your insurance

 Risk Assessment and Underwriting

-homeowners insurance premiums.
-Insurers look at the risks of your
+insurance premiums.
+Insurers look at the risks of your property and

-property and your personal details to set the right coverage and price.
-They
+your personal details to set the right coverage and price.
+They check things

-check things like the materials used in building, how close you are to fire
+like the materials used in building, how close you are to fire hydrants, and

-coverage and ensuring the long-term financial stability of their
+ensuring the long-term financial stability of their operations."

 By knowing what affects homeowners insurance premiums and the